MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/README.md

 ## Exploratory Data Analysis
 Our team's exploratory data analysis (EDA) process involved preparing and cleaning individual data sets for each independent variable in our models, including opioid deaths, opioid prescription rates, education, poverty, unemployment, and personal income.<br> We had to handle each data set differently, such as converting average rates to population values per county, removing unnecessary lines of data (such as state values instead of county values), and converting some data sets from long to wide format.
 These steps helped us become familiar with each data set.<br><br>
 After creating a comprehensive relational schema and loading our cleaned data into Postgres, we utilized AWS to establish a secure connection to our database.<br> This enabled us to easily access and query our data from any location, facilitating efficient analysis and modeling.<br> The combination of a robust relational schema and a reliable cloud infrastructure allowed us to effectively store and manage large amounts of data, laying the foundation for our machine learning approach to predicting opioid overdose deaths.<br><br>
-Once we created the final data set using SQL, we had to clean it from null values and suppressed values received from the WONDER data set.<br> We also had to address 'unreliable' crude rates in some counties.<br> To salvage these data points, we calculated the crude rate using the total deaths and total population of the county.<br> Overall, our EDA process allowed us to effectively prepare the data for modeling and gain a deeper understanding of each variable's impact on opioid overdose deaths.<br><br>
+Once we created the final data set using SQL, we had to clean it from null values and suppressed values received from the WONDER data set.<br> We also had to address 'unreliable' crude rates in some counties.<br> To salvage the unreliable data points, we calculated the crude rate using the total deaths and total population of the county.<br><br>
+We continued the EDA process through the creation of visualizations in Tableau, which allowed us to both familiarize ourselves better with the opioid deaths data set and explore the relationship between opioid deaths and our independent variables.
+More information on this and the link to our Tableau workbook can be found in the visualization section below.<br><br>
+Overall, our EDA process allowed us to effectively prepare the data for modeling and gain a deeper understanding of each variable's impact on opioid overdose deaths.<br><br>

 ![This is an image](https://github.com/MilosPopov007/Opioid-Overdose-Death-Prediction---University-of-Denver/blob/main/Visualizations_Presentation/ERD.png)